Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 #### 10. Lessons Learned

 The Security Team has compilied a number of policy and technical improvements to implement that will improve organizational security, reduce cyber vulnerability, and potentially reduce the impact of future cyber incidents.
+These are listed under "Recommendations" below.

 ## What: Website Defacing